ritikk7/CourseGPT/README.md

 _What will users be able to do with this data?_

-They will be able to select a school and a course that they are interested in learning about, and begin asking questions (generating messages) to CourseGPT.
+They will be able to select a school and a course that they are interested in learning about, and begin asking questions to CourseGPT.
 They will also be able to view their chat history, delete chats or messages, and copy and paste the chat messages to outside sources.
 Additionally, they can change their user profile by editing their email and password.